Lerzy/Lerzy/README.md

 About me

-- 🐍 Python beginner
-- 🤖 Mostly coding discord bots or some small projects
+- Coding some shitty small projects